-Save money for other experiences during your trip without having to miss out on seeing this English Heritage with my steps below.
+Save money for other experiences without having to miss out on seeing this English Heritage with my steps below.

-2. Free Parking – The directions will lead you to a dirt road directly in front of Stonehenge.
-While the dirt road is bumpy and has holes it does double as an area to park your vehicle for free and the closest place you can park your car to Stonehenge.
+The directions will lead you to a dirt road directly in front of Stonehenge.
+This dirt road is bumpy, but it does double as an area to park your vehicle for free and is the closest place you can park your car to Stonehenge.

-4. Walk The Public Footpath – The Footpath alone has you feeling like you are having a VIP experience as there are WAY less people on it and you are getting the same view of Stonehenge as regular ticket holders that you somehow feel bad for ticket holders who are seeing you enjoying the same view they have but for free.
+The footpath alone has you feeling like you are a VIP as there are less people on it.
+This footpath has the same view of Stonehenge as regular ticket holders, but for free.

-As you can see from the picture below both the Public Footpath & Ticket Footpath in Stonehenge are steps apart.
+The picture below shows you both the Public Footpath & Ticket Footpath in Stonehenge are very close.

 Now it is time to enjoy one the world’s most famous and mysterious prehistoric monuments that is this stone circle.
 Don’t forget to take pictures!